ibm-cloud-docs/openshift/openshift_users.md

     4. From the **Services** list, select **Kubernetes Cluster**.
     5. From the **Region** list, select one or all regions.
     6. Select a role for the policy.
        * **Platform access role**: Grants access to {{site.data.keyword.containerlong_notm}} so that users can manage infrastructure resources such as clusters, worker nodes, worker pools, Ingress application load balancers, and storage.
-To find a list of supported actions per role, see [platform roles reference page](/docs/openshift?topic=openshift-access_reference#iam_platform).
+To find a list of supported actions per role, see [platform roles reference page](/docs/containers?topic=containers-access_reference#iam_platform).
        * **Service access role**: Grants access to Kubernetes as access from within a cluster so that users can manage Kubernetes resources such as pods, deployments, services, and namespaces.
-To find a list of supported actions per role, see [service roles reference page](/docs/openshift?topic=openshift-access_reference#service).<p class="note">You cannot scope a service access role to a namespace if you assign the role at the resource group level.
+To find a list of supported actions per role, see [service roles reference page](/docs/containers?topic=containers-access_reference#service).<p class="note">You cannot scope a service access role to a namespace if you assign the role at the resource group level.
 Assign access to a resource instance instead.
 Also, do not assign a platform role at the same time as you assign a service role.</p>
     7. Click **Assign**.
-    8. **Optional**: If you assigned only a service role to users, you must give users the cluster name and ID so that they can perform the `ibmcloud oc cluster-config` [command](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_cluster_config), and then [launch the Kubernetes dashboard from the CLI](/docs/containers?topic=containers-app#db_cli) or otherwise interact with the Kubernetes API.
+    8. **Optional**: If you assigned only a service role to users, you must give users the cluster name and ID so that they can perform the `ibmcloud oc cluster config` [command](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_cluster_config), and then [launch the Kubernetes dashboard from the CLI](/docs/containers?topic=containers-app#db_cli) or otherwise interact with the Kubernetes API.
 If you want these users to still be able to access the {{site.data.keyword.containerlong_notm}} clusters console and list clusters and other infrastructure resources from the CLI, repeat these steps to give the users the platform **Viewer** role.
   * **For resource instances within or across resource groups**:
     1. Click **Assign access to resources**.
     2. From the **Services** list, select **Kubernetes Cluster**.